 You will find the same color options in the various set sizes as you do in the sister Academy Colored Pencil set.
 And we have similar feelings about this as we did with that set: a good selection of blues, reds, and yellows but somewhat lacking in other areas.
 In particular, if you enjoy face portraits and certain types of landscapes, you may find that the color gaps are noticeable.
 This issue is exacerbated if you go with one of the smaller sets.

 That being said, the colors might be the same but the performance of them is a bit different.
 This is because Derwent likely uses a slightly different core for their watercolor pencils.
 Because of a different core recipe, the colors do have a unique feel to them.

-In fact, some of the brighter colors such as Cadmium Yellow and Bright Pink remind us some of Derwent’s Inktense lineup (which are some of the most vivid pencils we have ever tested).
-Furthermore, it was very easy to control your color depth: very light pressure would still put color on the page while if you decide to push down it really produces some impressive hues.
+Some of the brighter colors such as Cadmium Yellow and Bright Pink remind us of some of Derwent’s Inktense lineup (which are some of the most vivid pencils we have ever tested).
+Furthermore, it was very easy to control your color depth: very light pressure would still put color on the page while if you decide to push down it produces some impressive hues.

 We found that blending colors when wet is very easy as well.
 This helps to fill in some of the noticeable color gaps that the smaller sets in particular contain.
 Blending when dry is not as easy but still acceptable given the price point and the fact that these are watercolor pencils.